 Core Scientific, Inc. (CORZ) Equity Notice: Contact Robbins LLP for Information About the Class Action Against Core Scientific, Inc.

-The Class: Robbins LLP reminds investors that a shareholder filed a class action on behalf of all persons and entities that purchased or otherwise acquired Core Scientific, Inc. (NASDAQ: CORZ, CORZW) securities between January 3, 2022 and October 26, 2022, for violations of the Securities Exchange Act of 1934.
+The Class: Robbins LLP reminds investors that a shareholder filed a class action on behalf of all persons and entities that purchased or otherwise acquired Core Scientific, Inc. CORZ CORZW))) securities between January 3, 2022 and October 26, 2022, for violations of the Securities Exchange Act of 1934.
 Core Scientific is a blockchain computing data center provider and digital asset mining company.

 What Now: Similarly situated shareholders may be eligible to participate in the class action against Core Scientific, Inc. Shareholders who want to be appointed lead plaintiff for the class must file their papers by January 13, 2023.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.
 You do not have to participate in the case to be eligible for a recovery.
 For more information, click here.